wiikai/AlphaNet/README.md

 # AlphaNet

 **AlphaNet** is a tool designed to traverse and extract features from raw stock volume and price data in an end-to-end manner.
-It supports various versions, each tailored for specific data inputs and processing techniques.

 ## Version Overview